AddMorePower/publishing-pipeline/Long documentation/README.md

 This is because NOMAD will create an entry for each main file in the upload and as it recognised both the archive JSON and YAML, two entries will be added.
 However, these two entries will share the same list of files, obviously.

-In the uploaded filed, one can see that the `unrecog.txt` file is in the upload, so downloadable from the "Files" tab of the entries, but not recognised by NOMAD (there is no gray pill attached to the name of the file in the dropdown menu).
+Among the uploaded files, one can see the `unrecog.txt` file, so it is downloadable from the "Files" tab of the entries, but not recognised by NOMAD (there is no gray pill attached to the name of the file in the dropdown menu).
-But even though the `unrecog.txt` file is not recognised, an entry containing its relevant information is still created thanks to the archive JSON file.
+Even though the `unrecog.txt` file is not recognised, an entry containing its relevant information is still created thanks to the JSON archive file.